coltonberger/Q1project/README.md

 Quiz abstract.
 Take the quiz and it will output a suggested city you should live in.

 ## Description
 The Quiz works by answering the questions and pressing the 'Discover' button.
 A popup window will output the result displaying where The Quiz believes you should live based on your inputs.
+You can then search for flights, hotels, actives in that city.

 ## Installation
 How do install your software to make it work?
 Do i just download the scripts?
 Do i download them from a central repository.
 This section should give readers a spoon-fed way of understanding how do i get to step 1.
 Make sure you recognize multiple deployment scenarios as well if it it integrates with things like Vagrant or Docker.